PBP vs XDTE: Income Fund Comparison

 Which fund has more assets under management, PBP or XDTE?

-PBP: Over 1.1 Billion in this fund.
+PBP: Over 300 Million in this fund.

 XDTE: Approximately $400 million in the fund as of July 2025.